 However, during cancer treatment, you can use the NHS in tandem with private healthcare as some health insurance policies give you an NHS cash benefit if you choose to take treatment through the NHS rather than in a private hospital.

-As the level of cancer cover and the cancer-related benefits vary across insurance providers and policies, it is important to always check the cancer cover of your health insurance plan before buying.
+As the level of cancer coverage and the cancer-related benefits vary across insurance providers and policies, it is important to always check the cancer coverage of your health insurance plan before buying.

 5. Health insurance underwriting